By Dr. Rita Khanna

 • A small cup of milk or fruit-juice can be taken with much advantage, before commencing practice, and another cup of milk and some light food, half an hour afterwards.

 • To start with, do mild Pranayama, with only inhalation and exhalation, for a month.

 • Practice the various exercises, one-by-one, step-by-step.
 Never be in a hurry.
 Never go beyond your capacity.
 Do not take up the higher exercise before completely mastering the previous one.
 This is the master-key to success in Pranayama.

 • There should be a feeling of joy and exhilaration after the practice is over.

 • Do not take a bath for at least half an hour after the practice.

-• Do not expect results, after a few days, if you practice Pranayama for two or three minutes.
+• Do not expect results, after a few days, if you participate in Yogic practices like Pranayama for two or three minutes.
 You must practice for at least fifteen minutes daily, in the beginning, for some months.

 • Success in Pranayama can be gauged by the duration of Kumbhaka or Retention.
 By a slow and steady practice, you will be able to retain the breath for at least five minutes.
 Real concentration of the mind is achieved when the breath is suspended.